 Peer dialogue enables you to engage in a constructive discussion about enhancing student learning and/ or the wider student experience.
 It can focus on developing a range of dimensions of your practice, such as classroom teaching, feedback on assessment or development of resources.

-WIHEA Connect is open to all staff who teach and/or support students’ learning at the University of Warwick (staff on probation should discuss involvement with their APP TE contact).
+- Open to all staff who teach and/or support students’ learning (staff on probation should discuss involvement with their APP TE contact).

-WIHEA Connect maintains a register of staff who would like to engage in enhancement of their practice - either through paired observation of practice (option A) or through small group discussions (option B).
-WIHEA Connect also maintains a register of colleagues with a specific area of interest or experience (‘Peer Advance contacts’) – happy to share experiences with others.
+- A register of participants, either paired observation of practice (option A) or small group discussions (option B).
+Also a register of colleagues with a specific area of expertise (‘expert contacts’) happy to share their experiences.

 How to take part